See Where Your Users Actually Come From

 Aggregation and Visualization

-Raw session data is aggregated into dashboards showing totals, trends, distributions, and breakdowns by channel, device, browser, and geography.
-Most platforms compute these in near-real-time, with full accuracy available within minutes.
+Raw session data is aggregated into dashboards with totals, trends, and breakdowns by channel, device, browser, and geography.

 Step 5